by-liu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a researcher and engineer in Artificial Intelligence with balanced academia and industry experience of about 10 years.
-Currently, I am a tech leader in computer vision in kujiale.com, which is a unicorn startup company in the field of clould computing, 3D interior design and 3D visulization.
+I am a researcher and engineer in Artificial Intelligence with mixed academia and industry experience of about 10 years.
+Currently, I am a technical leader of computer vision in kujiale.com, which is a unicorn startup company in the field of clould computing, 3D interior design and 3D visulization.
+Besides exploring the edge of artificial intelligence, I also have some interest in social sciences and humanities because of the curiosity of our world.
+Maybe I will post some of my thoughts in this website.
+My hobbies are sports and travel.